Skip to content

 Frequently Asked Questions

-The medical term for stomach growling is borborygmus.
-It refers to the rumbling, gurgling, or growling sounds made by the movement of gas and fluid through the intestines.
+Borborygmus is the medical and onomatopoeic term for the rumbling, growling, or gurgling sounds produced by the movement of gas and fluid through the intestines.

 Sources & References